 The Victoria University of Wellington Foundation manages donations to support projects of strategic importance to the University.

-As of November 2021, the endowment portfolio is $50.8 million, providing ongoing support for academic positions, scholarships, and teaching and research programmes.
+As of December 2022, the investment portfolio is $83.5 million, providing ongoing support for academic positions, scholarships, and teaching and research programmes.

 The Foundation is governed by an independent Board of Trustees, including the Chancellor, Vice-Chancellor, and alumni and friends of the University who are business and community leaders in Wellington.